 \section{Abstract}

-We propose a novel hybrid Mamba-Transformer backbone, denoted as MambaVision, which is specifically tailored for vision applications.
+We propose a novel hybrid Mamba-Transformer backbone, MambaVision, specifically tailored for vision applications.
 Our core contribution includes redesigning the Mamba formulation to enhance its capability for efficient modeling of visual features.
-In addition, we conduct a comprehensive ablation study on the feasibility of integrating Vision Transformers (ViT) with Mamba.
-Our results demonstrate that equipping the Mamba architecture with several self-attention blocks at the final layers greatly improves the modeling capacity to capture long-range spatial dependencies.
-Based on our findings, we introduce a family of MambaVision models with a hierarchical architecture to meet various design criteria.
-For Image classification on ImageNet-1K dataset, MambaVision model variants achieve a new State-of-the-Art (SOTA) performance in terms of Top-1 accuracy and image throughput.
-In downstream tasks such as object detection, instance segmentation and semantic segmentation on MS COCO and ADE20K datasets, MambaVision outperforms comparably-sized backbones and demonstrates more favorable performance.
-Code: \url{https://github.com/NVlabs/MambaVision}.
+Through a comprehensive ablation study, we demonstrate the feasibility of integrating Vision Transformers (ViT) with Mamba.
+Our results show that equipping the Mamba architecture with self-attention blocks in the final layers greatly improves its capacity to capture long-range spatial dependencies.
+Based on these findings, we introduce a family of MambaVision models with a hierarchical architecture to meet various design criteria.
+For classification on the ImageNet-1K dataset, MambaVision variants achieve state-of-the-art (SOTA) performance in terms of both Top-1 accuracy and throughput.
+In downstream tasks such as object detection, instance segmentation, and semantic segmentation on MS COCO and ADE20K datasets, MambaVision outperforms comparably sized backbones while demonstrating favorable performance.
+Code: \url{https://github.com/NVlabs/MambaVision}